-- (1) A party may make a motion to a judge by delivering correspondence in any of the following circumstances: - (a) the party seeks an adjournment or dismissal of an ex parte motion made by the party; - (b) with the consent of the other parties, the party seeks an adjournment or dismissal of a motion made on notice; - (c) the party moves for a consent order; - (d) if the respondent consents to the motion being made by correspondence; - (e) a judge permits a motion to be made by correspondence to that judge. - A party who wishes to have a motion decided on the basis of correspondence other than in the circumstances provided for in Rule 90.35(1) must make a request in the notice of motion. - (3) A respondent who receives a notice of motion that requests that the motion be decided on the basis of written correspondence must do either of the following: - (a) if the respondent does not object to disposition of the motion in writing, respond in writing to the notice of motion; - (b) if the respondent objects to disposition of the motion in writing, indicate in their brief the reasons why the motion should not be disposed of in writing.
+- (1) A party may make a motion to a judge by delivering correspondence in any of the following circumstances: - (a) the party seeks an adjournment or dismissal of an ex parte motion made by the party;

-- (4) A moving party who receives the respondent's response in writing may file written representations in reply no later than four days after the day the respondent's response in writing is delivered. - (5) A judge of the Court of Appeal may give directions for the disposition of a motion in writing, dispose of the motion on the basis of the written submission, or fix a time and date for an oral hearing of the motion.
+- (b) with the consent of the other parties, the party seeks an adjournment or dismissal of a motion made on notice; - (c) the party moves for a consent order; - (d) if the respondent consents to the motion being made by correspondence; - (e) a judge permits a motion to be made by correspondence to that judge. - (2) A party who wishes to have a motion decided on the basis of correspondence other than in the circumstances provided for in Rule 90.35(1) must make a request in the notice of motion. - (3) A respondent who receives a notice of motion that requests that the motion be decided on the basis of written correspondence must do either of the following: - (a) if the respondent does not object to disposition of the motion in writing, respond in writing to the notice of motion; - (b) if the respondent objects to disposition of the motion in writing, indicate in their brief the reasons why the motion should not be disposed of in writing. - (4) A moving party who receives the respondent's response in writing may file written representations in reply no later than four days after the day the respondent's response in writing is delivered. - (5) A judge of the Court of Appeal may give directions for the disposition of a motion in writing, dispose of the motion on the basis of the written submission, or fix a time and date for an oral hearing of the motion. - (6) The Registrar may, upon a motion or request made in writing by a party, extend a deadline for filing that was previously ordered or directed by a judge provided that: - (a) all other parties entitled to notice consent to the extension, and - (b) the extended deadline does not fall within 30 calendar days of the appeal hearing.